danielearwicker/json-mobx/README.md

 The `settings` part depends on the type.

 When the type changes, the previous instance has its `dispose` method called, if any.
 Also `Polymorph` itself implements `dispose` by calling on to the current instance's `dispose`, if any.

+## Undo

+When you construct an `Undo` object you pass it the root object-with-a-`json`-property and it immediately captures the current state.
+It does this inside `autorun`, so if the state changes it will be recaptured.
+The second time this happens, the previous state is pushed onto the undo stack. `Undo` has public properties `canUndo` and `canRedo`, and methods `undo` and `redo`, so you can link those up to a couple of toolbar buttons in an editor.